-The Faroese economy continues to rely on the fishing industry with fishing accounting for nearly 20% of national GDP and for an estimated 96% of total exports in 2016.
+The Faroese economy continues to rely on the fishing industry with fishing accounting for around 20% of national GDP and for around 95% of total export values of goods.
 This high exposure introduces economic volatility as the economy is susceptible to exogenous factors.
 The variability in fish prices, factor inputs such as oil prices, and the risks of stock depletion would have a direct impact on the Faroese economy.
 Over the last years, a combination of high global demand and low oil prices has benefited the Faroese fishing sector, and indirectly government receipts.
-This has particularly been true for the pelagic and fish farming industries which have grown substantially and have contributed to the economic growth of the country.
-Meanwhile, the traditional demersal fishing industry (cod, haddock, etc.) has remained stagnant due to low stock levels.
+In recent years, this has particularly been true for the pelagic and fish farming industries which have grown substantially and have contributed to the economic growth of the country.
+However most recently, pelagic fishing quotas are slightly lower.